 When St Joseph’s, Geelong Yr 12 student, Jolyon Simpon’s parents got COVID-19, this extraordinary young man became both carer and scholar.

 The Simpson family’s cosy orange-brick home in Ocean Grove became the surf town’s lone COVID-19 isolation ward in August.
 Husband and wife healthcare workers Paul and Helen Simpson became infected and their son, Jolyon, suddenly became primary carer and cook for the sick couple as they bunkered down in separate rooms of the house.
-He is also in year 12, so when he wasn’t donning personal protective equipment to deliver his folks meals, he was catching up with his remote studies in five VCE subjects.
+He is also in year 12, so when he wasn’t donning personal protective equipment to deliver meals to his folks, he was catching up with his remote studies in five VCE subjects.
 For Jolyon, a keen surfer, Victoria’s second wave of coronavirus was an ugly shore breaker threatening to dump his academic ambitions face-first in the sand.

 “I was trying to keep up,” he said of his family’s stressful period of isolation in term three.
 “After the first week or so I struggled, you know, making meals for my family and looking after them during the day, then trying to log on.”